Journalism, Culture and Society

 The NYC Semester in Journalism (NYCJ) welcomes visiting college students to study and intern for a semester at The King’s College.
-Wall Street Journal veteran and TKC journalism professor Paul Glader leads NYCJ and will place you in a newsroom internship.
+Wall Street Journal veteran Paul Glader and New York Daily News veteran Clemente Lisi are professors at The King’s College who co-lead NYCJ, teach classes in the program and will place you in a newsroom internship.
 Senior Fellow in Religion and Media and syndicated columnist Terry Mattingly teaches one of your classes on journalism history and ideas.
 Mattingly led the Washington Journalism Center (WJC) for the Council of Christian Colleges and Universities and has guided it to merge with NYCJ and reboot in New York City with the blessing of the CCCU.
-Already, more than 25 colleges and universities are partners of the NYCJ program including Bethel University, The University of Mississippi’s Meek School of Journalism and Point Loma Nazarene University.
+Already, more than 35 colleges and universities are partners of the NYCJ program including Bethel University, The University of Mississippi’s Meek School of Journalism and Point Loma Nazarene University.
 Contact Paul Glader for more details on how your school can become a partner school.
 You can also attend on your own if your school isn’t yet a partner school.

 To get pricing, dates, and more information about registration and housing, click the button below.